Mixtures of self-propelled particles interacting with asymmetric obstacles: Model and methods

-We consider a binary mixture in 2D composed of $N$ active Brownian disks labeled by $i$, where $N/2$ of them are ``fast'' particles, with self-propulsion speed ${v_i=v_\text{f}\equiv v_0 (1+\delta)}$, and the other $N/2$ are ``slow'' particles, with ${v_i=v_\text{s}\equiv v_0(1-\delta)}$.
-The parameter $\delta \in [0,1]$ thus corresponds to the degree of speed diversity.
-For ${\delta=0}$, all particles have identical self-propulsion speed and the system is called ``monodisperse''.
-In the opposite limit, when ${\delta=1}$, the mixture is passive-active.
+We consider $N$ active Brownian particles (ABPs) in 2D, each of them generically labelled by $i$.
+Half of the ABPs are ``fast'' particles, having self-propulsion speed ${v_i=v_\text{f}\equiv v_0 (1+\delta)}$.
+The other half are ``slow'' particles, with ${v_i=v_\text{s}\equiv v_0(1-\delta)}$.
+Therefore, the parameter $\delta \in [0,1]$ corresponds to the degree of speed diversity.
+Increasing $\delta$ makes the fast particles faster and the slow particles slower.
+If, say, a fast particle is momentarily at rest due to forces other than self-propulsion, it is still dubbed a fast particle.
+For ${\delta=0}$, all particles have identical self-propulsion speed and the system is said to be monodisperse or one-component.
+In the opposite limit, when ${\delta=1}$, the mixture becomes passive-active.
 For simplicity, global compositions other than $50$-$50\%$ are not considered, but generalization is straightforward.
-On varying $\delta$, the system-average self-propulsion speed is kept at $v_0$, which is constant and independent of $\delta$.
+Therefore, on varying $\delta$, the system-average self-propulsion speed is kept at $v_0$, which is constant and independent of $\delta$.
 By doing so, the effects of speed diversity can be isolated.
-To avoid undesired artificial crystallization \cite{desmond2009random}, each particle is randomly assigned one of two diameters, $d_\text{small}=d_0$ and $d_\text{large}=1.4 d_0$, uncorrelated with particle types, where $d_0$ is the scale that fixes particle diameters.
-Therefore, there are actually \textit{four} particle types, but we focus on the effects of speed diversity since both particle sizes are similar.
-The system is said to be just binary or ``bidisperse''.
+Artificial crystallization in 2D \cite{desmond2009random} is avoided by randomly assigning each particle one of two diameters, $d_\text{small}=d_0$ and $d_\text{large}=1.4 d_0$, uncorrelated with self-propulsion speeds.
+Since our focus is on the effects of speed diversity and we observed that size diversity effects were weak, the system is called just binary or bidisperse.